 If you are interested and can commit to two nights/days a month volunteering at the Observatory as well as the monthly training meetings, please fill out the form below and we’ll contact you about our next volunteer intake

-Please Note: We are happy to take you volunteer applications at this time but our next volunteer intake will not be until early 2019.
+Please Note: We are happy to take you volunteer applications at this time but our next volunteer intake will not be until late August 2019.